Harland and Wolff dismiss 'inaccurate speculation' after report that Belfast's shipyard is at risk of closure

 H&W said: “Our application for a UKEF Export Development Guarantee has not been rejected and the process is ongoing.
 We will not comment further on inaccurate speculation.”

-According to the London Stock Exchange, the firm’s share price is 10.3p per share as of 1.40pm today.
+According to the London Stock Exchange, the firm’s share price is 10.2p per share as of 3.40pm today.

 It had begun the day at 11.7p before dipping to 8.2p then rebounding.